Banastre Tarleton: Subsequent operations

 He was successful in a skirmish at Torrence's Tavern while the British crossed the Catawba River (Cowan's Ford Skirmish, 1 February 1781) and took part in the Battle of Guilford Courthouse in March 1781.
-With his men, Tarleton marched with Cornwallis into Virginia.
-There he carried out a series of small expeditions while in Virginia.
-Among them was a raid on Charlottesville, where the state government had relocated following the British occupation of the capital at Richmond.
+Tarleton marched into Virginia with his men and Cornwallis to carry out a series of small expeditions, including a raid on Charlottesville, where the state government had relocated following the British occupation of the capital at Richmond.
 He was trying to capture Governor Thomas Jefferson and members of the Virginia General Assembly.
 The raid was partially foiled by the ride of Jack Jouett, with Jefferson and all but seven of the legislators escaping over the mountains.
 Tarleton destroyed arms and munitions and succeeded in dispersing the Assembly.

 Tarleton was brevetted to lieutenant-colonel in the 79th Foot on 26 June 1781.
 After other missions, Cornwallis instructed Tarleton to hold Gloucester Point, during the Siege of Yorktown.
 On 4 October 1781, the French Lauzun's Legion and the British cavalry, commanded by Tarleton, skirmished at Gloucester Point.
 Tarleton was unhorsed, and Lauzun's Legion drove the British within their lines before being ordered to withdraw by the Marquis de Choisy.
 Lauzun's Legion suffered three Hussars killed with two officers and eleven Hussars wounded.
 They reported fifty British were killed or wounded, erroneously including Tarleton.
 The British surrendered Gloucester Point to the French and Americans after the surrender at Yorktown in October 1781.
 He returned to Britain on parole early in 1782.